Oukaishen/PaperNotes/VGG Net.md

 > To be noticed that, this VGG model is invented before the Batch Normalization technique comes out.
 So the training procedure is a little bit tricky.
 After BN comes out, some of those tricky techniques are no longer necessary.
 The Batch Normalization paper can be found [here](http://proceedings.mlr.press/v37/ioffe15.pdf).

 During the training of the VGG 16, the author actually trained the first 11 layers.
 After that is converged, it continued to train the thereafter layers.

+4.Incorporation of 1x1 conv layers.

+> It is a way to increase the non-linearity of the decision function without afftecting the receptive field.